Aitken

 2. An Appointment of Medical Treatment Decision Maker appoints a person or persons to make medical decisions on your behalf, should you lose capacity to give informed consent and directions as to your medical affairs.

-Aitken Partners can help you to appoint the right people to make decisions on your behalf so that you have peace of mind.
+Aitken Partners' power of attorney lawyers can help you to appoint the right people to make decisions on your behalf so that you have peace of mind.
 We can also provide you with advice on making an Advanced Care Directive, which in Victoria allows you to give binding instructions for your future care and treatment.

 VCAT Guardianship